rssteffey/blog/_posts/2022-01-01-semantic-similarity.md

 Assuming we already have the two scores of similarity and relatedness from above for any given pair of words, this should be easy to weight!
 Only give the player two words with a high score between them, and only add decoy words that have low scores.
 Easy peasy.
 Both problems solved with one stone.

 But instantly we’ve broken the number one reason for the game being fun.
 The hail mary moments; the moments when a player receives two words that have no logical measurement of similarity or relatedness, and yet have the perfect connection to bring down the house.
 This is playing “Helen Keller” for “Touchy Feely” in _Apples to Apples_.
-The wordplay that no computer is going to be able to quantify.<span class="ref"><span class="refnum">[5]</span><span class="refbody">Yet.</span> \\
+The wordplay that no computer is going to be able to quantify.<span class="ref"><span class="refnum small">[5]</span><span class="refbody">Yet.</span></span> \\
 While squirrel and psychiatrist have a relatively low score of relatedness, a player receiving them could easily submit the clue “nut”.
 Semantically, this is a very tough clue to predict, but it’s straightforward for a person to see the connection.

 Removing these moments deflates Wordabeasts' main appeal.
 Without a doubt the most powerful rushes in the game come from these shots of innovation, not mundanely typing “food” to earn points for the two food items you received.
 As such, issue **#1** - while occasionally frustrating - simply cannot be removed without risking our cornerstone.